 The audience includes software developers, software test professionals, project managers, business analysts, product managers, and line of business owners.
 No specific prerequisites are assumed; however, attendees are expected to have some software experience.

 Course Completion and Certification

-Upon completion of this course the attendee will be certified by the International Consortium of Agile (ICAgile) and awarded the ICAgile Professional designation.
+Upon completion of this course the attendee will be certified by the International Consortium for Agile (ICAgile) and awarded the ICAgile Professional (ICP) designation.
 Additionally, the certified attendees will be listed on the ICAgile website, indicating their Professional designation and that they have completed all the learning objectives associated with the Fundamentals of Agile track.
-This class is a prerequisite course to any of the ICAgile Tracks, including Certification in Agile Testing.
-PMI Certification holders are also eligible for 15 PDUs for attending this course.
+The ICAgile certification fee is included with your registration for your convenience.

 About the ICAgile

-The International Consortium of Agile’s goal is to foster thinking and learning around agile methods, skills, and tools.
+The International Consortium for Agile’s goal is to foster thinking and learning around agile methods, skills, and tools.
 The ICAgile, working with experts and organizations across agile development specialties, has captured specific learning objectives for the different agile development paths and put them on the learning roadmap.
 For more information visit www.icagile.com.
-The ICAgile certification fee is an additional $45 and will be added at registration for your convenience.

 2-Day Course Outline